 US public land workers getting assaulted, threatened on job

 BILLINGS, Mont.
-(AP) — Federal employees overseeing U.S. public lands were assaulted or threatened at least 360 times over a five-year period marked by heightened tensions with anti-government groups, according a Congressional watchdog agency.
+(AP) — Federal employees overseeing U.S. public lands were assaulted or threatened at least 360 times over a five-year period marked by heightened tensions with anti-government groups, a congressional watchdog agency said Monday.

-The Government Accountability Office in a new report highlights anti-government tensions that at times have boiled over.
-That includes the six-week armed occupation of a federal wildlife refuge in Oregon in 2016, and other standoffs with armed protesters in Montana and Nevada.
+The Government Accountability Office in a new report highlights anti-government tensions that at times have boiled over, including a six-week armed occupation of a federal wildlife refuge in Oregon in 2016 and other standoffs with armed protesters in Montana and Nevada.

-The Associated Press obtained GAO's report ahead of its scheduled Monday release.
+The clashes have been rooted in a deep distrust of government on the part of the protesters, who view the federal bureaucracy as unlawfully impeding people from using public land for grazing, mining and other economic purposes.

+Even a routine traffic stop or the collection of a park entrance fee can be enough to trigger an assault or threat, according to GAO investigators.

 The report did not say whether rates of assaults and threats were increasing.
-But it noted a dwindling number of federal officers patrolling the nation's vast forests, parks, wildlife refuges and other open spaces, which cover more than 670 million acres (1.1 million square miles) primarily in 12 western states.
+But it noted a dwindling number of federal officers patrolling the nation's vast forests, parks, wildlife refuges and other open spaces, which cover more than 670 million acres primarily in 12 Western states.

-There's been 19% drop in the ranks of officers at the U.S. Forest Service between 2013 and 2018, according to GAO.
-The Bureau of Land Management saw a 9% drop and now has one officer in the field for every 1.2 million acres (1,563-square miles) the agency oversees.
+The report cited a 19% drop in the ranks of officers at the U.S. Forest Service between 2013 and 2018 The Bureau of Land Management saw a 9% drop and now has one officer in the field for every 1.2 million acres the agency oversees.

+In a formal response to the GAO report, Interior Department Assistant Secretary Scott Cameron agreed with recommendations to carry out security assessments at hundreds of government facilities.

+In a separate response, Forest Service Chief Victoria Christiansen also agreed with the recommendation for security review.

-The security review was requested by the Democratic chairman of the U.S House Natural Resources Committee, Rep. Raul Grijalva.
+The security review was requested by Rep. Raul Grijalva, an Arizona Democrat who chairs the U.S House Natural Resources Committee.
 It covered four agencies: the Forest Service, BLM, Fish and Wildlife Service and National Park Service.

 Grijalva said the findings underscore growing concerns over the safety of government workers on public land.